-POLICIES
+POLICIES AND RECOMMENDATIONS

-- HP-3.1 Provide opportunities for education and interpretation of Golden Hill's diverse history through the distribution of printed brochures, mobile technology (such as phone apps) and walking tours, and the installation of interpretative signs, markers, displays, and exhibits at public buildings and parks. - HP-3.2 Explore the reconstruction of the non-extant historic gateways erected by the Bartlett Estate Company at 28th Street and A Street, as well as any other documented locations.
-These pillars, which are documented through primary historic photographs were constructed of stone and topped with decorative lighting.
-Their accurate reconstruction, if feasible, would enhance the historic identity of the community.

-- HP-3.3 Partner with local community and historic organizations to better inform and educate the public on the merits of historic preservation by providing information on the resources themselves, as well as the purpose and objectives of the preservation program. - HP-3.4 Outreach to the local businesses and other organizations operating within the Golden Hill Historic District, the South Park Potential Historic District, the Culverwell and Taggart's Potential Historic District, and the various individually significant designated and potential resources to provide information on the benefits and responsibilities of historic resource stewardship. - HP-3.5 Work with businesses and organizations to create and promote new marketing and heritage tourism programs and opportunities. - HP-3.6 Promote the maintenance, restoration, rehabilitation and continued private ownership and utilization of historical resources through existing incentive programs and develop new approaches, such as architectural assistance and relief from setback requirements through a development permit process, as needed.
+- 10.3-1 Provide opportunities for education and interpretation of Golden Hill's diverse history through the distribution of printed brochures, mobile technology (such as phone apps) and walking tours, and the installation of interpretative signs, markers, displays, and exhibits at public buildings and parks. - 10.3-2 Partner with local community and historic organizations to better inform and educate the public on the merits of historic preservation by providing information on the resources themselves, as well as the purpose and objectives of the preservation program. - 10.3-3 Outreach to the local businesses and other organizations operating within the Golden Hill Historic District and the various individually significant designated and potential resources to provide information on the benefits and responsibilities of historic resource stewardship. - 10.3-4 Work with businesses and organizations to create and promote new marketing and heritage tourism programs and opportunities. - 10.3-5 Promote the maintenance, restoration, rehabilitation and continued private ownership and utilization of historical resources through existing incentive programs and develop new approaches, such as architectural assistance and relief from setback requirements through a development permit process, as needed.